TavoIbrahim/TareasBioinfInvRepro2016-II/README.md

 # TareasBioinfInvRepro2016-II
-Este repositorio contiene un dockerfile para instalar Fastxtools 0.0.14
+This repository contains a dockerfile for install Fastxtools 0.0.14